 If you are a parent, imagine your kids have gone off to college and they just came home to visit.
 Would you have them knock on the front door and wait for you to let them in, take their coat and offer them a drink?
 Probably not.
 Chances are, they’re going to bust through the front door with a basket of laundry and hit the fridge first to see how long it will take them to devour every single thing inside.
 Then, after they’ve made a sandwich the size of their head, your kid is probably going to plop down on the couch and get crumbs all over the place.
 Am I right?

 Why do your kids do that?
 Because they are CONFIDENT that everything that is yours is theirs as well.
 You have conditioned them since the day they were born that what is yours is theirs.
 What if I told you that the same is true for us as God’s children?
 His word says that we are heirs to His throne.
 Everything that is His is ours.
 Sadly, most of us don’t in that confidence.
 We might know we are welcome in our Father’s house but we live like guests in His home.
 We refuse to assume ownership.
 We wait to be asked or invited in.

 The book gives us everything we need to start living like the sons and daughters of God we are.
 Key ingredients to living the life God intended for us to live are authenticity, intentionality, community, worship, courage, surrender….and so many more.
 I can’t wait for you to read it.

-It will be out in 2019 but until then, continue to show up here.
+It will be out soon but until then, continue to show up here.
 Wherever you are in your journey to realizing all of who you are as a child of God, this is a place where you are welcomed, loved, valued and accepted.
 Subscribe to the blog so you can be the first to know updates on the book’s release.